-A lighting on/off switch is not fitted to this model.
-The headlight, rear light and licence plate light all function automatically when the ignition is turned to the ON position.
+- A lighting on/off switch is not fitted to this model.
+The position light, rear light and licence plate light all function automatically when the ignition is turned to the ON position. - The headlight will only function when the ignition switch is turned to the ON position and the engine is running.